bwks/sherpa-docs/docs/nodes/generic/unikernel.md

-# NanoVM
+# Unikernel

-A generic nanovm allows for the use of nanovm models that are not natively defined within Sherpa.
+A generic unikernel allows for the use of unikernel models that are not natively defined within Sherpa.

 ### Import